calvinmclean/automated-garden/docs/indoor_example.md

 # Indoor Herb Garden Example

 ## Details
-This is the first garden I setup with this.
-It consists of three small/medium pots and a grow light on a bookshelf.
+This setup consists of three small/medium pots and a grow light on a bookshelf.
 A 12V DC fountain pump moves water from a container at the base to a 3D printed splitter.
 The splitter delivers water to three 12V DC valves that route to a 3D printed watering ring on the pot.

 This small garden has worked really well for growing herbs or even cherry tomatoes.